-Application Fee: (charged only once, unless reapplying) \$15
+Application Fee: (charged only once, unless reapplying) \$50

-Administrative Fee: \$700
+Administrative Fee: \$722

 Student Life Fee: \$230

 Security Deposit: \$200

-Technology Fee: \$1100
+Technology Fee: \$1,136

-Recreation Fee: \$200
+Recreation Fee: \$206

-Energy Fee: \$600

-Medical Services Fee: \$120
+Energy Fee: Medical Services Fee: \$600 \$134

-The following fees may be required annually:
+The following fees may be required annually, or at specific course registration time:

-Unlimited License Program Participation \$5,900
+Unlimited License Program Participation

 Cruise Participation, T.S.
-State of Maine (eligible, non-unlimited license \$5,900
+State of Maine (eligible, non-unlimited license students)

-students)

-Cruise Participation, VOT \$1,700
+Cruise Participation, VOT \$1,800

 Late Registration Fee \$100

-VOT/SVO Majors Fee \$1040
+VOT/SVO Majors Fee \$1,074

-Marine Biology and Marine Science Majors Fee \$920
+Marine Biology and Marine Science Majors Fee

-Co-op Educational Experience \$1040
+Co-op Educational Experience

+Leadership Development Program Fee

-Medical Insurance \$1358
+Medical Insurance \$1,530

-All matriculating undergraduate and graduate students are required to be enrolled in a medical insurance plan.
+\All matriculating undergraduate and graduate students are required to be enrolled in a medical insurance plan.
 Each student must provide proof of insurance and/or participate in the Academy-sponsored medical insurance plan.
 A brochure outlining the various benefits of this plan is mailed to all matriculating students with the fall term bill in July.
 Students should note that the rejection deadline is August 15 in order to have the charge removed from the bill.
 Students and/or their families are responsible for notifying Health Services of any changes.
 These processes are all done through the portal.

 In addition to the fees listed above, the Academy charges certain fees relating to students' specific courses.
-A complete schedule of fees is available in Room 221, Leavitt Hall.
+A complete schedule of fees is available in Room 229, Leavitt Hall.
 Current examples include the following:

 Bridge Simulator Lab Fee (per credit hour) \$180

-Tug/Barge Operations Course Fee \$1,390
+Tug/Barge Operations Course Fee \$1,565

 Fire Training \$780

 Physics and Chemistry Courses Lab Fee \$330

 Welding and Machine Tool Ops.
 Courses Lab Fee \$385

 Skin & Scuba Diving Course Fee \$330

 NS499 License Prep Course Fee \$165